mark-nick-o/AIML_SoundArtsProject/artgens/README.txt

 Also there is a png animator which will make transparent pose pictures and allow the programming of animation frames via the object class for each png in memory this was used for a simple video, while this is not AIML i thought it relevant to include as it was used in the production of 1 video

+I have also added some incompleted code for a facebook bot